Group actions with commensurated subsets, wallings and cubings: Cardinal definite function on abelian groups and applications

+\begin{cor} If $G$ is a compactly generated locally compact group with Property PW, then any compactly generated closed abelian subgroup $A$ is undistorted. \end{cor} \begin{proof} Let $f$ be a proper cardinal definite function on $G$.
+Let $l$ be the word length in $G$ with respect to a compact generating subset.
+Then $f\le cl$ for some $c>0$.
+By Corollary \ref{aund}, the restriction of $f$ to $A$ is equivalent to the word length of $A$.
+Hence the latter is asymptotically bounded by the restriction to $A$ of the word length of $G$, which means that $A$ is undistorted. \end{proof}

 \begin{rem} Proposition \ref{decab} shows that if $G$ is an abelian compactly generated locally compact group and $f$ a cardinal definite function on $G$, there exists a (unique) least element $f_0$ in the set of cardinal definite functions $f'$ such that $f-f'$ is bounded.
-I do not know if such a statement holds when $G$ an arbitrary compactly generated locally compact group.
+I do not know if such a statement holds for more general compactly generated locally compact groups.

-Let us mention in the abelian case that if $f=\ell_M$, then $f_0$ has, by construction (see the proof of Lemma \ref{cgacd}), the form $\ell_{M'}$ with $M'$ commensurable to $M$. \end{rem}
+Let us mention in the abelian case that if $f=\ell_M$, then $f_0$ has, by construction (see the proof of Lemma \ref{cgacd}), the form $\ell_{M'}$ with $M'$ commensurate to $M$. \end{rem}